What is an active bystander?

-- Believe her or him.
+- Believe them.
 Survivors need to validate their experience.
-Be sure your friend knows how much you support her or him and take their concerns seriously.
+Be sure your friend knows how much you support them and take their concerns seriously.

 - Let the survivor control the situation.
 Let your friend determine the pace of healing.
 Help your friend understand the options available, and encourage your friend to keep her or his options open.
-Most important, allow your friend to make her or his own decisions.
+Most important, allow your friend to make their own decisions.
 (If your friend is being abused or stalked, express your concern for their safety and encourage them to get help.)

-- Encourage the survivor to get medical attention as soon as possible if a recent assault was sexual or physical.
+- Ask your friend if they need medical attention (as soon as possible if the assault was sexual or physical).
 Your friend can receive medical attention from a private doctor, clinic, or hospital emergency room.
 By law, Emergency Room staff must contact the police when they treat sexual assault victims.
-The police will ask your friend to file a report, but she or he does not have to talk to the police or file a report if she or he does not want to.
+The police will ask your friend to file a report, but they do not have to talk to the police or file a report if they don't want to.

 - Know where your friend can access outside help.
 Your friend may need medical attention or counseling.
 Offer to help your friend access the Wellness Center or other services.
 Regardless of how much time has passed since the assault, the survivor can receive counseling and referrals from the Wellness Center.

-- Talk to a friend to ensure he or she is doing okay
+- Talk to a friend to ensure they are doing okay

 - Make up an excuse to help the friend get away from someone

-- Recommend to a bartender or party host that someone has had too much to drink
+- Tell a bartender or party host that someone has had too much to drink

 - Point out someone's disrespectful behavior in a safe and respectful manner that tends to de-escalate the situation